aurelian-th/real-estate-prediction/presentation.md

 **Questions?**

-*Technical University of Moldova, SDA Project, May 2025*
+*Technical University of Moldova, DSA Project, May 2025*